UltraMessaging/um_perf/README.md

 #### Jitter Measurement

-The "-j jitter_loops" command-line option changes ump_perf_sub's function.
+The "-j jitter_loops" command-line option changes um_perf_sub's function.
 It does not send any messages.

 Instead, it produces a rough measure of system-induced outliers (jitter).